jwallnoefer/graphepp/README.md

 pip install graphepp
 ```

-As with all python packages, this can possible overwrite already installed
-package versions with its dependencies, which is why we recommend installing it
-in a dedicated virtual environment.

 If you encounter any problems, you can try installing it the exact versions of
 GraphEPP's dependencies that were used to develop it
 (specified in `Pipfile.lock`).
 This assumes Python 3.8 and